-In an effort to encourage user migration to Windows 10, Microsoft announced in January this year that it would shorten support for computers with Skylake processors, the sixth generation of processors Intel, Which will run earlier versions of Windows - including the popular 7 and 8.1 versions.
+In an effort to encourage user migration to Windows 10, Microsoft announced in January this year that it would shorten support for computers with Skylake processors, the sixth generation of processors Intel, Which will run earlier versions of Windows - including popular versions 7 and 8.1.

 Following the pressure from users and organizations, Microsoft has withdrawn.
-In the weekend Has released On its website that in view of the concern that organizations will not be able to move to 10 windows, will release the Skylake processors from the support circuit together with the X-broadwell Scheduled: For "7" windows, this is January 2020 and for "8.1" three years later.
+In the weekend Has released On its website that in view of the concern that organizations will not be able to move to 10 windows, will release the Skylake processors from the support circuit together with the X-Broadwell On the planned date: for "Windows 7" it is January 2020 and for "Windows 8.1" three years later.